-13. Where a prize is awarded for most points over a number of events points shall be computed on the basis of five for each first placing, three for each second and one for each third, with the exception of the New Zealand Dancing Championship age groups when Rule 28.1 shall apply.
-In the event of a tie for any placing the above points shall be shared in the same manner as applies to prize money.
-If the total points of two or more competitors shall be equal, the competitor who has gained the most first placings shall be awarded the most points prize, and if two or more are still equal then the competitor with the most second prizes, and so on.
-If two or more competitors are still equal then the Society may use the aggregate marks, if the intention to use aggregate marks in this way is clearly stated in the Society's schedule.
+13. Where a prize is awarded for most points over a number of events points shall be computed on the basis of either Method A: five for each first placing, three for each second and one for each third, or Method B: 50 for each first placing, 41 for each second, 33 for each third, 26 for each fourth, 20 for each fifth, 15 for each sixth, 11 for each 7th, 8 for each 8th, 6 for each 9th, and 5 for each 10th, up to the number of prizes, or certificates provided in the schedule, with the exception of the New Zealand Dancing Championship age groups when Rule 28.1 must apply.
+The method being applied must be clearly stated in the Society's schedule.
+In the event of a tie for any placing the above points shall be shared in the same manner as applies to prize money; If the total points of two or more competitors shall be egual, competitor who has gained the most first placings shall be awarded the most points prize, and if two or more are still equal then the competitor with the most second prizes, and so on; If two or more competitors are still equal then the Society may use the aggregate marks, if the intention to use aggregate marks in this way is clearly stated in the Society's schedule.
 The conditions under which other special prizes are awarded shall be clearly stated in the schedule.